AdobeDocs/commerce-php/src/pages/developer/components/message-queues/object-states.md

   - System
 ---

-When Magento is launched, the store's configuration is loaded into memory.
-Magento uses the in-memory configuration for queue message transactions.
+When Adobe Commerce or Magento Open Source is launched, the store's configuration is loaded into memory.
+The application uses the in-memory configuration for queue message transactions.
 When the store's configuration is updated in the admin, the copy in memory does not refresh automatically, resulting in an outdated in-memory object state.

 To ensure the copy in memory is re-instantiated after an update, use the `PoisonPill` interfaces available in the MessageQueue module.
 There are three type of the `PoisonPill` interfaces: